jlooper/green/hackathon.md

 > These instructions were adapted from Christopher Harrison's https://github.com/GeekTrainer/global-social-good-hackathon repo (@GeekTrainer)

 ## Overview

 Want to hack using this content?
 Feel free!

-You can create a hackathon of any length building on Green Tech, but this repo is most suitable for a short overnight hackathon or a two-hour Micro-Hack.
-Fork this repo and edit the instructions below for your purposes.
+You can create a hackathon of any length building on Green Tech, but these instructions are for a two-hour Micro-Hack.

 ### Current Hackathon: Green Forum Micro-Hack, July 16th, 2020 with Microsoft Interns and Student Ambassadors worldwide.